QUTYPIE/github-activity-generator/README.md

 ## 📜 License

-This project is licensed under the [ISC License](LICENSE).
+This project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute it as you wish.

 ---